-Section 289 of the Regulations prohibits the publication of advertisements that refer to recommendations by scientists, healthcare professionals, or persons who because of their celebrity could encourage the use of the medicinal products.
+Section 289 of the Regulations prohibits the publication of advertisements relating to a medicinal product that refer to recommendations by scientists, healthcare professionals, or persons who, because of their celebrity, could encourage the use of the medicinal products.

-3.4 Is it a requirement that there be data from any or a particular number of "head to head" clinical trials before comparative claims are made?
+3.4 Is it a requirement that there be data from any, or a particular number of, "head to head" clinical trials before comparative claims may be made?

-Controlled 'head to head' clinical trial data are not required to substantiate comparative claims, although the availability of such data will inevitably assist in demonstrating that statements are balanced and can be substantiated.
+Controlled 'head to head' clinical trial data are not required to support comparative claims, although the availability of such data will inevitably assist in demonstrating that statements are balanced and can be substantiated.
 Presentations of weak comparative data from individual studies may be judged misleading and all relevant data must be presented to ensure a fair and balanced comparison.
 Differences that do not reach statistical significance must not be presented in such a way as to mislead.
 Before statistical information is included in promotional material, it must have been subjected to statistical appraisal.

-The MHRA has stated that where secondary end-points are being used to promote a product, primary end-point data and the limitations of the data must be included in order to ensure readers are not misled.
+The MHRA has stated that, where secondary end-points are being used to promote a product, primary end-point data and the limitations of the data must be included in order to ensure readers are not misled.
+Comparisons must relate to clinically relevant endpoints.